kyungjae-lee/engineers-notebook/cpp-programming/inheritance.md

 ### Composition

 - "has-a" relationship
-  - Person "has a" Account
+  - Person "has a" Account (But a Person is not an Account)
   - Player "has-a" Special Attack
   - Circle "has-a" Location